kensipe/spock-workshop/Readme.md

 2. Execute the Getting Started
 3. Review the dependencies for spock in the `build.gradle` file
 4. Create your workspace environment
-5. Run same test `gradle test -Dtest.single=FirstSpec`
+5. Run same test `./gradlew test -Dtest.single=FirstSpec`
 6. Test it in your editor of choice

 #### Lab 2: When/Then Tests